 Yes, in order to make a formal customs import entry, there is mandatory documentation that the importer will need to provide to our company.
 Without this, FPF Global will be unable to arrange your customs clearance.
 As a rule of thumb, the following documents will be required;

 – Transport Document, usually a Bill of Lading (for sea freight) and an Airwaybill (for air freight) and a CMR Document (for road freight).

-– Commercial Invoice, this is the document detailing the goods you have purchased from the supplier overseas.
+– Commercial Invoice, this is the document detailing the goods you have purchased from the overseas supplier.
 This should detail all items being imported and their respective values line by line, with a total at the bottom of the page.

 – Packing List, whilst not mandatory, it is helpful to have a packing list, detailing the weights, sizes and number of packages being imported.
 This may also display carton markings or pallet numbers, which are useful if an examination is required on the goods or a warehouse needs to identify a specific carton or pallet.

-In addition to the above, additional documents that may be required for customs clearance purposes would be a Certificate of Origin, where the country of origin has a trade agreement with the UK or EU.
+In addition to the above, additional documents that may be required for customs clearance purposes would be a Certificate of Origin, where the country of origin has a trade agreement with the UK.

 Calculating Import Duty & Import VAT

 At the time of writing, the standard rate of VAT in the United Kingdom is 20.0% and Duty rates vary.
 Depending on the type of products and their origin, will affect the level of import duty that is payable.